haiku/website/content/blog/apl/2020-07-11_repository_identification.md

 Sometimes it is necessary for an actual repository configured on a Haiku system to correlate with the "wrong" repository in HDS; in other words the `identifier` values do not match.

 An example is a beta release.
 In this case, it is desirable for the beta release repository's `identifier` to be different to distinguish it, but at the same time, it is desirable that the packages' meta-data are blended with the regular repository in HDS.
-In this case, HDS also supports a repository having some fake `identifer` values that HD will also honour.
+In this case, HDS also supports a repository having some fake `identifier` values that HD will also honour.

 ## Summary